BLOG

 0345 226 8393 Lines are open 9am – 5pm

-What is a breach of contract in employment law?
+What is a breach of contract in UK law?

-A breach of contract occurs when one party fails to comply with the terms of a legally-binding agreement.
-In an employment context, this usually means the employer or employee has not done something they were contractually required to do – or has done something the contract doesn’t allow.
+It occurs when one party fails to comply with the terms of a legally-binding agreement.
+In an employment context, this usually means the employer or employee has not done something they were contractually required to do – or has done something that isn’t permitted.

 Importantly, an employment contract isn’t limited to the written contract alone.
 It can also include: